 What can I do as a renter who is experiencing financial hardship and worried about eviction?

-First of all, you can hopefully breathe a sigh of relief that an eviction notice at the end of January is less likely to happen with the eviction moratorium extended.
-During this short reprieve, you might consider communicating with your landlord about next steps.
+During the short reprieve offered by the current eviction moratorium, you might consider communicating with your landlord about next steps.
 You’ll have a difficult time negotiating if you wait until the last minute and they won’t know your intentions if you remain silent.

 By acting now, even if you’re protected from eviction, you may be able to secure more favorable terms from your landlord (perhaps a reduced monthly rent or a long-term repayment plan).
 For example, proposing a Rent Payment Plan or Late Rent Payment Agreement will demonstrate that you’re proactive and willing to do whatever’s necessary to fulfill your obligations.
 If they agree to your proposal, make sure you get it in writing.